The Magnificent Seven: Casting

 Sturges was eager to cast Steve McQueen in the picture, having just worked with him on the 1959 film Never So Few, but McQueen could not get a release from actor/producer Dick Powell, who controlled McQueen's hit TV series Wanted Dead or Alive.
 On the advice of his agent, McQueen, an experienced race car driver, staged a car accident and claimed that he could not work on his series because he had suffered a whiplash injury and had to wear a neck brace.
 During the interval required for his "recuperation", he was free to appear in The Magnificent Seven.
 James Coburn was a great fan of the Japanese film Seven Samurai, having seen it 15 times, and was hired through the help of co-star and former classmate Robert Vaughn, after the role of the expert knifethrower had been rejected by actors Sterling Hayden and John Ireland.

-Robert Vaughn, who died on November 11, 2016, was the last surviving member of the seven, and Rosenda Monteros was the last surviving cast member until her death on December 29, 2018.

 Filming

-The film was shot by cinematographer Charles Lang in a 35mm anamorphic format using Panavision lenses.
+The film was shot by cinematographer Charles Lang in a 35 mm anamorphic format using Panavision lenses.
 Location shooting began on March 1, 1960, in Mexico, where both the village and the U.S. border town were built for the film.
-The location filming was in Cuernavaca, Durango, and Tepoztlán and at the Churubusco Studios.
+The location filming was in Cuernavaca, Durango, and Tepoztlán and at the Estudios Churubusco.
 The first scenes were the first part of the six gunfighters' journey to the Mexican village prior to Chico being brought into the group.

-During filming there was considerable tension between Brynner and McQueen, who was displeased at his character having only seven lines of dialogue in the original shooting script (Sturges had told McQueen that he would "give him the camera").
+During filming there was considerable tension between Brynner and McQueen, who was displeased at his character having only seven lines of dialogue in the original shooting script.
+(Sturges had told McQueen that he would "give him the camera".)
 To compensate, McQueen took numerous opportunities to upstage Brynner and draw attention to himself, including shielding his eyes with his hat, flipping a coin during one of Brynner's speeches, and rattling his shotgun shells.
 Brynner would often build up a little mound of earth to make himself look as tall as McQueen, only to have McQueen kick the dirt out of place when he passed by.
 When newspapers started reporting about a rivalry, Brynner issued a press statement saying, "I never feud with actors.
 I feud with studios."

+In an interview Eli Wallach recalled his own interaction with fellow players: "Bronson was a loner.
+He kept to himself.
+I liked Robert Vaughn and James Coburn very much.
+Vaughn is a very intelligent guy.
+He wrote a book on blacklisting.
+Coburn was one of those quiet types which fit his character very well: silent but a knife thrower of great skill."